 July 2020.
-A new public artwork for Sydney, Asterisk (12m Dia. x 1mH) combines ancient stones and cultural heritage with celestial form to celebrate human journeys past and present.
-The site specific sculpture welcomes visitors and locals to the entrance of a new sculpture park developed by NSW Government and Westconnex on 18 hectares of open space, part of a major transport infrastructure project.
-The sculpture's title refers to the Greek word 'asteriskos' meaning: little star.
-The intersecting stone, sourced from the far corners of Australia - Pilbara, Chillagoe and Sydney, reveals beautiful markings that track the history of the oldest continent on Earth.
-A unique composite made from rock recovered from tunnelling deep beneath the site anchors this star to place - oriented to Ginan, a small star recently renamed with its ancient Aboriginal astronomy star-name.
-Placed on Cadigal and Kameygal land, the sculpture's intriguing shadows indicate new directions within a circle of heritage stone that once lined local roads.
+A new public artwork for Sydney, Asterisk (from the Ancient Greek 'asteriskos': little star) combines ancient stones with celestial form, marking journeys past and present.
+The 12 tonne sculpture is sited at the entrance of a new park developed by NSW Government and Westconnex on 18 hectares of open space, part of a major transport infrastructure project on Cadigal and Kameygal land.
+The intersecting stone from different corners of Australia - Pilbara, Chillagoe and Sydney, trace the history of the oldest continent on Earth.
+A unique composite blade made from rock recovered from road tunnelling below the site orientates the star-form to Ginan, a small star recently internationally recognised by its ancient Aboriginal Australian astronomy star-name.
+Shadows mark the passage of time in a circle of heritage stones from the Triassic period, which once lined local roads.

 Pilbara Marble, Chillagoe Marble, Sydney Tunnel-Stone, Heritage Sandstone